ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 ## Source Code Information

 The source code in this repository is shared to help you understand how Subnautica Below Zero Multiplayer works and to guide you when modding other games.
 I don't accept any contributions, so don't send any pull requests.
 The source code in the repo may not contain the latest version of the mod.
 The mod is being developed by me only in a different repo.
 So I will occasionally update the public source code in this repo.

+### How can I play this mod?

+You can download the beta version at [subnauticamultiplayer.com](subnauticamultiplayer.com).
+For your own safety, do not download from anywhere other than "subnauticamultiplayer.com".

 [![Discord](https://img.shields.io/discord/994133148046725160?logo=discord&logoColor=white)](https://discord.gg/Gq9nush6SP)
 [![Crowdin](https://badges.crowdin.net/subnautica-bz-multiplayer-mod/localized.svg)](https://crowdin.com/project/subnautica-bz-multiplayer-mod)